-The Nominating/Corporate Governance Committee is responsible for selecting potential candidates for Board membership and for recommending qualified candidates to the full Board for nomination; and retains search firms to assist with the selection process.
+The Nominating and Corporate Governance Committee is responsible for selecting potential candidates for Board membership and for recommending qualified candidates to the full Board for nomination; and retains search firms to assist with the selection process.

 The Committee also considers recommendations of potential candidates from stockholders.
-The Committee applies the same standards in evaluating candidates submitted by stockholders as it does in evaluating candidates submitted by other sources.
+The Committee applies the same standards in evaluating candidates submitted by other sources.
 Suggestions regarding potential director candidates, together with the supporting information concerning the potential candidate's qualifications, should be submitted in writing to:

-Nominating/Corporate Governance Committee McCormick & Company, Incorporated c/o Corporate Secretary 24 Schilling Road, Suite 1, Hunt Valley, Maryland 21031
+Nominating and Corporate Governance Committee McCormick & Company, Incorporated c/o Corporate Secretary 24 Schilling Road, Suite 1, Hunt Valley, Maryland 21031